-- to carry out teaching within the Software Engineering Programme and project supervision, under the direction of the Head of Department; - to supervise graduate students. - to undertake additional duties which are broadly equivalent to the teaching stint of six hours per week during full term undertaken by those University Lecturers who are Tutorial Fellows of colleges.
-As a member of the Software Engineering Programme staff, the head of department anticipates assigning these duties to that programme.
+- to carry out teaching at undergraduate and graduate level, classes, demonstrations and project supervision, under the direction of the Head of Department; - to supervise research students. - to undertake additional duties which are broadly equivalent to the teaching stint of six hours per week during full term undertaken by those University Lecturers who are Tutorial Fellows of colleges.
+These duties which may, for example, be undergraduate or graduate teaching, will be under the direction of the Head of Department, who may, in some cases, assign some or all of them to one or more colleges.